Sachin-B-A/Zysk_React_Interface/README.md

 # Zysk Technologies React Interface

 This repository contains the premium and responsive webpage developed as part of the assignment for the **Zysk Technologies** selection procedure.
-The interface was designed by referring to the provided Figma design, and additional changes and improvements have been added to enhance the overall quality and user experience.
+The interface was designed by referring to the provided Figma design, and additional changes and improvements have been added to enhance the overall quality and user experience

 ## Demo